NWChemEx/TensorWrapper/docs/source/developer/design/buffer.rst

    The operations exposed by the ``Buffer`` classes should be very basic operations which should be present in each backend.

+   - ``Buffer`` objects should contain their layouts, users should be able to inspect those layouts.
+   - The ``Buffer`` should have access to the runtime it belongs to.
+   - Slices and chips for moving data around.
    - Actually executing an ``OpGraph`` accounts for any additional operations the backend needs to run.